Purnika19/TOPSIS/README.md

 - Remaining columns: Numeric criteria values
 - Weights and impacts must match the number of criteria

+---

 **Result Table (Output)**

-1.After applying the TOPSIS algorithm, the system generates a ranked result table and provides it as a downloadable CSV file.
+1. After applying the TOPSIS algorithm, the system generates a ranked result table and provides it as a downloadable CSV file.

-2.The output file contains all original columns along with the following additional fields:
+2. The output file contains all original columns along with the following additional fields:

-3.Topsis Score
+3. Topsis Score
 Represents the relative closeness of each alternative to the ideal solution.
 The value lies between 0 and 1, where a higher score indicates a better alternative.

-4.Rank
+4. Rank
 Alternatives are ranked in descending order based on the TOPSIS score.
 Rank 1 corresponds to the best alternative.